Wellness Care

 Puppies and kittens should begin to receive vaccinations beginning at about 6-8 weeks.
 Our team will work with you to determine your pet's regular vaccination schedule based on breed, age, current health, and lifestyle.

-Parasite Screening and Prevention
+Parasite Screening And Prevention

 Companion animals are likely to become infected with parasites at some point in their lives.
 If left undetected and untreated, they will affect a pet's well-being – from simply being irritating to causing a variety of life-threatening conditions.
 Some parasites can even infect and transmit disease to humans, with children being an especially vulnerable target!
 Parasites don't discriminate; both indoor and outdoor pets are at risk.